 Below: The Lower House (a.k.a.
 Zen Garden House) was built in 1922.
 It incorporates many Japanese features such as post and beam construction with sliding doors and windows.
 It is an example of the organic architecture movement, popular at the time which emphasized the use of honest materials in their unaltered state.

-Below: The Cultural Exchange Center (CEC) is an authentic reproduction of a 19th century (Edo period) Kyoto tea-merchant's house and shop.
-The original plan was to ship a several-hundred-year-old tea merchant house from Japan to California, but fire regulations did not allow it.
-The architect Kiyoshi Yasui designed the CEC and American architect Warren Haid, a fellow Rotarian, assisted.
-The result is a well-proportioned Japanese building that was constructed in Japan, disassembled, shipped to Saratoga and reassembled on-site.
+Below: The Cultural Exchange Center (CEC) is a 19th century (Edo period) Kyoto tea merchantís house and shop.
+To be permitted to be a building open to the public in California, the external shell was retrofitted to meet current earthquake and fire prevention codes.
+The internal space was remodeled for handling exhibits and larger crowds.
+The architect Kiyoshi Yasui designed the changes and American architect Warren Heid, a local Saratoga resident, assisted.
+The result is a well-proportioned Japanese building that was constructed in Japan, disassembled, shipped to Saratoga and reassembled on site.